Money Tree Leaning or Falling Over? 5 Causes & Easy Fix

 Some tips to keep your money tree healthy:

-- Keep your money tree away from the window during the winter season to protect it from frost and cold drafts.
+- Keep your money tree away from the window during winter to protect it from frost and cold drafts.

 - Avoid placing your money tree near the furnace or the Aircon.